Abbo of Fleury: Life

 Abbo returned to Fleury in 988, where he was selected as its abbot after Abbot Oilbold's death.
 Another monk who had secured the support of the King and the Bishop of Orléans contested the choice and the matter assumed national importance.
 Gerbert of Aurillac later Pope Sylvester II, settled the matter in Abbo's favor.
-The new abbot became active in contemporary politics: for example, he attended the Synod of Verzy, near Reims, at which Arnulf, Archbishop of Reims was tried for treason and deposed, to make way for Gerbert.Arnulf of Orléans, with whom Abbo feuded over monastic reform from 988 until 994, also attended the conference.
+The new abbot became active in contemporary politics: for example, he attended the Synod of Verzy, near Reims, at which Arnulf, Archbishop of Reims was tried for treason and deposed, to make way for Gerbert.
+Arnulf of Orléans, with whom Abbo feuded over monastic reform from 988 until 994, also attended the conference.

-In 996 King Robert II (Robert the Pious) sent him to Rome to ward off a threatened papal interdict over Robert's marriage to Bertha.
+In 996 King Robert II (Robert the Pious) sent him to Rome to ward off a threatened papal interdict over Robert's marriage to Bertha of Burgundy.
 On the way to Rome he met Pope Gregory V, who was a fugitive from the city from which the Antipope John XVI had expelled him.
 Between the Pontiff and the Abbot the greatest esteem and affection existed.
 The royal petition for a dispensation was rejected.
 Abbo succeeded in bringing about the restoration of Arnulf to the see of Reims.
 He was influential in calming the excitement and fear about the end of the world which was widespread in Europe in 1000.

 In 1004 he attempted to restore discipline in the monastery of La Réole, in Gascony, by transferring some of the monks of Fleury into that community.
 But the trouble increased; fighting began between the two parties and when Abbo endeavoured to separate them he was pierced in the side by a lance.
 He concealed the wound and reached his cell, where he died in the arms of his faithful disciple Aimoin, who has left an account of his labours and virtues.
 The miracles wrought at his tomb soon caused the Church of Gaul to regard him as a saint and martyr, although he does not seem to have been canonized by Rome officially.
+He is recognized as a Saint by the Eastern Orthodox Church.
 His feast is kept on 13 November.